Skip to content

 Recommendation number two.
 Get a blood culture.

-This should always be your next priority, as long as it does not delay treatment.
-Let’s just think for a moment about blood cultures.
-Blood cultures are old technology.
-They were developed in the 1950s and have not really changed since.
-Traditionally, blood cultures are read at 48 hours but often don’t give any definitive answer.
-The European Union Childhood Life-threatening Infectious Disease Study (EUCLIDS)10 was a prospective, multi-centre, cohort study of 2844 children under 18 with sepsis (or suspected sepsis) or severe focal infections, admitted to 98 hospitals across Europe and incredibly in 50% of patients the causative organism remained unidentified!
+The European Union Childhood Life-threatening Infectious Disease Study (EUCLIDS) was a prospective, multi-centre, cohort study of 2844 children under 18 with sepsis (or suspected sepsis) or severe focal infections admitted to 98 hospitals across Europe.
+Interestingly, in 50% of patients, the causative organism remained unidentified!
 Alasdair Munroe explains more in his blood culture post.

-But we don’t just want to know if a child has a bacterial or viral infection, we really want a clinical predictor of severity that could tell us which children are going to get very ill.
-We have a few tests, but they’re not very specific.
-We often look at blood gases, looking for a metabolic acidosis.
-But that is very broad.
 What about a lactate >2mmol/l?
-The international guidelines did not recommend the use of lactate as the evidence is lacking, although it can give an idea of the trend and whether a child is getting better or worse and is generally considered to be best practice and is already standard in adult sepsis.
+The international guidelines did not recommend the use of lactate as the evidence is lacking, although it can give an idea of the trend and whether a child is getting better or worse.
+It is generally considered best practice and is already standard in adult sepsis.
 But this is in direct contrast to a study by Elliot Long and team published earlier this year14 looking at predictors of organ dysfunction in over 6000 children presenting to the ED with fever.
-A lactate of 4 or higher was one of the best performing ED predictor of new organ dysfunction, the need for inotropic support and the need for mechanical ventilation.
+A lactate of 4 or higher was one of the best-performing ED predictors of new organ dysfunction, the need for inotropic support and the need for mechanical ventilation.
 Take a look at Deirdre Philbin’s DFTB review of the study.

 More new tests are coming.
 For example, interleukin 6 and 10 may be able to predict which children with febrile neutropenia have serious infections and mid regional pro-adrenoedullin (MR pro-ADM) may be a promising biomarker to predict sepsis and septic shock15.
 So, watch this space!